ariatemplates/usermanual/src/latest/core/advanced/filters.md

 Title: Filters

-As Aria Templates is using a central [`core class`](http://ariatemplates.com/api/#aria.core.IO)  to manage all IO asynchronous requests, we added the ability to write IO Filters.
+As Aria Templates is using a central <code>[core class](http://ariatemplates.com/api/#aria.core.IO)</code> to manage all IO asynchronous requests, we added the ability to write IO Filters.

 Filters can be compared to [servlet filters](http://java.sun.com/products/servlet/Filters.html) in the J2EE world because they can be used to intercept requests and/or responses as they are sent out/received in.